flyingyang/learngit/readme.txt

-This is contineul learning of git.
+This is continul learning of git.
+Creating a new branch of git is very quick.